 PRICING NOTICE: Extension of consultation to launch daily containerized steel scrap cfr Vietnam assessment

-Responses to the original consultation could not definitively define the liquidity of a daily spot market and its suitability for a daily price assessment.
+Fastmarkets made this decision because responses to the original consultation so far could not definitively define the liquidity of a daily spot market and its suitability for a daily price assessment.

 The proposed specification is as follows: